 Fast forward 6 years: Zone Green has successfully solved the problems anticipated at the time, but there are now new technologies and new barriers.
-Last fall, Urban Green convened a Task Force of over 40 stakeholders to develop a roadmap for additional upgrades to the Zoning Resolution that would further facilitate the next generation of green building.
+Last fall, Urban Green convened a Task Force of over 40 stakeholders to develop a roadmap for additional upgrades to the Zoning Resolution, which would further facilitate the next generation of green building.
 These are detailed in our new report, Zone Greener.

 Part 1 of this two-part series focuses on building better walls; the second will focus on solar.
 The Task Force identified several major new wall-related issues, which expert panelists will address: high-performance curtain walls, thermal bridging, the re-cladding or over-cladding of mid-century modern buildings and super-efficient walls.
 They will also discuss the successes of Zone Green in facilitating new masonry walls and the addition of exterior insulation.

 For the past 5 years, Zach Craun has been heading the COOKFOX Green Team, an internal team of employees responsible for implementing sustainable practices in their office.
 He recently led the WELL Certification efforts for COOKFOX's new office and is helping to organize the firm’s AIA 2030 Commitment.
 He is currently working on a gas-fired combined cycle power plant in Salem, MA, a 70-unit residential building at 100 Vandam Street in Manhattan, and two urban development blocks in a new 50-acre mixed-use, waterfront neighborhood in Tampa, FL.

 Senior Policy Advisor, Urban Green Council